alipirani88/Comparative_Genomics/day2_morning/README.md

 Earlier, we submitted a prokka job which should be completed by now.
 In this exercise, we will go over the prokka results and copy annotation files to our local system that we can then use for ACT visualization.

-> ***i.
+> i.
 Use scp or cyberduck to get Prokka annotated genome on your laptop.
 Dont forget to change username in the below command

 ```
 cd SRR5244781_prokka

 ls

+#Copy SRR5244781_prokka folder to your local system

 scp -r username@flux-xfer.arc-ts.umich.edu:/scratch/micro612w16_fluxod/username/day2am/SRR5244781_prokka/ /path-to-local-ACT_contig_comparison-directory/